evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ---
 title: Nissan Ariya 63kWh
 linktitle: "Ariya 63kWh"
 description: "Nissan Ariya 63kWh is an all-electric coupe SUV with a WLTP range of up to 403 km (250 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true